 The nuances of input VAT recovery

-Central to the operation of the VAT system is the fundamental principle that a fully taxable business has the right to recover the VAT that it incurs.
-In short, it should not have to face the burden of irrecoverable VAT.
+Central to the operation of the VAT system is the principle that a fully taxable business should not have to face the burden of irrecoverable VAT.
+The right of a business to recover the VAT that it incurs is a fundamental principle of the VAT system.

 Notwithstanding the importance of the right to deduct input VAT, the exact circumstances when this right can be exercised have been the subject of much debate over the years.
 Guidance has been formulated by the Courts to help clarify when VAT recovery is possible.
 Specifically, the Courts have determined that VAT recovery is possible when there is a “direct and immediate link” between the VAT incurred and the business’ activities and this has been considered further both in the UK and Europe.

 Within the UK, the recent focus has been on the VAT recovery position of holding companies and, specifically, the features that HMRC require to be demonstrated in order to allow holding companies to recover VAT.
 Most recently, HMRC have issued updates to their internal manual on input VAT recovery, to clarify further their view on VAT recovery for holding companies.
 Although elements of the guidance have proved difficult to address in practice, the updates to the manual do reflect closely the principles held in recent UK and EU case law, including for example the decisions of the Court of Justice of the European Union (“CJEU”) in Case C-108/14 / Case C-109/14 Larentia and Marenave Schiffahrt and Case C-28/16 MVM Magyar Villamos Muvek Zrt.